 - Patient satisfaction

 Conflicts in Decision-Making

-Conflicts in decision-making are unavoidable, despite the guidelines.
-Every physician is affected by intra- and inter-role conflicts.
-One common conflict is treating the individual patient while simultaneously considering the bigger picture, especially with regard to expenses.
-As a practising physician, you will increasingly be faced with this issue, as cost-cutting measures in the health care system become ever more rigid (e.g., limiting surgeries to a specific age group).
+Conflicts in decision-making are unavoidable, despite recommendations and guidelines.
+Every physician is affected by intra-role and inter-role conflicts.
+One common conflict is treating the patient while simultaneously considering the bigger picture, especially concerning expenses.
+Practicing physicians are increasingly being faced with this issue, as cost-cutting measures in the healthcare system have increased (e.g., limiting surgeries to a specific age group).